simonlabcode/bam2bakR/README.md

 This is the path to the GTF file for the genome that reads were mapped to.
 The same rules apply when it comes to specifying this path.

 The other parameters that can be altered are:
-* `cpus`: the number of cores (i.e., cpus) you want to use
+* `cpus`: the number of cores (i.e., cpus) you want to use.
-* `FORMAT`: whether the reads are paired-end (PE) or single-end SE
+* `FORMAT`: whether the reads are paired-end (PE) or single-end (SE).
 * `fragment_size`: For parallel processing, bam files will be split up into temporary files with `fragment_size` reads in each.
 The default value for this is what was used for testing with a downsampled .bam file, and thus is likely a bit small for typicaly analyses.
 A value of around (total # of reads)/(cpus) should work more generally.
 For example, if you have on average 20 million mapped reads in your bam files and will be running this with 20 cores, `fragment_size` should be around 1 million.
 * `mut_tracks`: the type of mutation (e.g., T-to-C mutations) that you are most interested in.
 If T-to-C, then `mut_tracks` should be TC.
 If G-to-A, then `mut_tracks` should be GA.
-If both, then `mut_tracks` should be "TC,GA"
+If both, then `mut_tracks` should be "TC,GA".
 * `minqual`: Minimum base quality to call it a mutation.
-I wouldn't usually worry about editing this
+I wouldn't usually worry about editing this.
 * `keepcols`: Names of columns to keep in cB.csv output file.
-I wouldn't usually worry about editing this
+I wouldn't usually worry about editing this.

 Edit the values in the config file as necessary and move on to the last step.